taybro23/AboveBoard_MS4/README.md

 ### Product Images

 All product images were taken from external sources, and none of the images belong to me.
-Please see the [Product Credits]() document for full product image credits and where I sourced them from.
+Please see the [Product Image Credits](PRODUCTS.md) document for full product image credits and where I sourced them from.

-### Featured Images
+## Featured Images

 ### Home Clothing Carousel Image